Nokia 5110: Features

 It is the first Nokia phone to come with replaceable faceplates, which Nokia branded "Xpress-on" covers; a concept Nokia incorporated into several other consumer-oriented cellphones aimed at the young adult market for years to come, allowing users to customize their device.
 "Xpress-on" was trademarked in the U.S. on 25 February 1998.

 The Nokia 5110 is also one of the first mobile phones to feature the game Snake.
 It became one of the most popular phones of its era.

 The Nokia model 5110 received some notoriety following the triple October 2002 Bali bombings that resulted in 202 deaths.
-A shard from the (remote bomb detonation) phone was recovered outside the US consulate in Denpasar.
+A shard from the phone—which was used as the detonation device—was recovered outside the US consulate in Denpasar.
 The fragment included the phone's IMEI number and authorities were able to trace the phone's owner.
 With this information police & intelligence could then unravel the entire Jemaah Islamiyah terror cell's network.